ropensci/roweb3/content/blog/2025-12-17-github-and-away/index.md

 ## Mirroring: Managing one repository across multiple platforms

 The goal here is to move from having code hosted on a single platform to distributing code across multiple platforms through _mirroring_.
 This reduces the risk of dependence on a single platform creating a single point of failure.
 Mirroring also allows you to use alternative platforms to GitHub, while will benefiting from GitHub operations used by other organizations (like rOpenSci!).

-Therefore the next step it to set up mirroring which involve two parts, adding remotes, and then synchronizing those removes.
+To achieve this goal, you'll first need to add the new remote locations to your local git configuration, and then synchronize those remotes.

-All remotes other than your "primary" code home should be considered `push` mirrors only, and never `pull`.
+As depicted in the first figure above, all remotes other than your "primary" code home should be considered `push` mirrors only, and never `pull`.
 In the rare case that conflicts from other sources arise, you may need to `git push --force` to _other_ remotes (or the [safer version of `git push --force-with-lease`](https://git-scm.com/docs/git-push#Documentation/git-push.txt---force-with-leaserefnameexpect)).
 You should never `git push --force` to the main branch of your primary source.